BPN Electrolytes (Bare Performance Nutrition) Review 2026: Review

 Supported

-Electrolytes are needed for fluid retention and nerve function
+Electrolytes are required for fluid retention and nerve function

 Partial

-Chelated minerals generally absorb better; benefit is modest
+Chelated minerals generally absorb better; human data is limited but plausible

 Ingredients